We're Here to Help

 The Blue Card is an EU-wide (with some exceptions) immigration process for highly skilled employees with a local job offer in the destination country and a salary at least 1.5 times the average gross annual salary for the specific job to be done.
 The Blue Card offers some concrete benefits to the applicant.
 The applicant must have completed university education, or higher specialised education where the studies lasted for at least three years.
 The degree certificate must be subjected to nostrification - i.e. compared to Czech qualifications by an accredited Czech university and recognised as equivalent to a Czech qualification.
 This process can take 30-60 days.
 The Blue Card is issued in line with the employment contract duration plus two months, with a maximum validity of two years (renewable).

-The Van der Elst (Assignment from Within the EEA) process is for non-EEA/EFTA nationals hired within the EEA and sent on assignment to the Czech Republic.
+The Van der Elst (Assignment from Within the EEA) process is for non-EU/EEA/Swiss nationals hired within the EEA and sent on assignment to Czechia.